Image annotation#

 Minimal

-Include scale information by incorporating a scale bar within the image to provide a reference for size and distance.
+Include scale information by incorporating a scale bar within (or outside if insufficient contrast/visibility or obstructs key information, see other checks!) the image to provide a reference for size and distance.
 Additionally, specify the actual dimensions that the scale bar represents in the figure legend or accompanying text to ensure accurate interpretation of the image’s scale.

 Explain all annotations by clearly defining each label, symbol, and color used directly within the figure or in the figure legend.
 Ensure the figure legend provides comprehensive descriptions to help readers understand the significance and context of each annotation in the image.